eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Operational experience with Linux operating system internals, filesystems, disk/storage technologies and networking
 	- Experience with scripting languages (e.g. shell script)
 	- Experience with capacity planning for web scale systems
++ skill set:
+	- Extensive hands on experience with administering some of the following: HBase, Impala, Spark, EMR, Hive on Tez or Presto
+	- Experience operating large scale Hadoop clusters running Cloudera distribution
+	- Operational mindset with ability to do Problem, SLA and Incident Management
+	- Experience installing and managing Kafka is good to have
+	- Experience managing infrastructure in AWS using EMR
+	- Experience with SQL and Python(Boto3 Library)
+	- Experience with AWS products including EC2, S3, RDS, ElastiCache, ElasticSearch, Kinesis, Lambda, etc
+	- Exposure to Big Data on AWS (DataPipeline, Batch, AWS Glue, S3, EMR/EC2)
+	- Hands on expertise in AWS (S3, EMR, EC2, Hadoop, Hive, Spark, Kafka, Storm, Druid, Cassandra, Columnar Databases and Graph Databases like DSE Graph is huge plus.
 + Ansible: it's not that bad, and helps us move quickly, but any configuration management tool is applicable.
 	- Ansible is a suite of software tools that enables infrastructure as code.
 It is open-source and the suite includes software provisioning, configuration management, and application deployment functionality.
 	- Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems.